Generically extendible cardinals: Boolean valued second order logic

 The Hanf number of the second order logic $h^2$ is the least cardinal $\ka$ such that for every sentence $\varphi$ of second order logic, if $\varphi$ has a model (with respect to the full semantics) of cardinality $\ge \ka$, then $\varphi$ has models with arbitrary large cardinalities.
 It is known that $h^{2}$ is greater than the first fix point of the $\beth$-function, and if there is an extendible cardinal, then $h^2$ is strictly smaller than the least extendible cardinal (\cite{Magidor}).

 We define the cardinality of a Boolean valued second order structure $(A, \mathbb B, \{R_i^M\})$ as the cardinality of $A$.
-Here we define the Hanf number of Boolean valued second order logic $h^{2b}$ as the least cardinal $\ka$ such that for every sentence $\varphi$ of Boolean valued second order logic, if $\varphi$ has a model of cardinality $\ge \ka$, then $\varphi$ has models with arbitrary large cardinalities.
+The Hanf number of Boolean valued second order logic $h^{2b}$ is defined as the least cardinal $\ka$ such that for every sentence $\varphi$ of Boolean valued second order logic, if $\varphi$ has a model of cardinality $\ge \ka$, then $\varphi$ has models with arbitrary large cardinalities.

 In Ikegami-V\"a\"an\"anen \cite{IV}, they showed that, under a certain assumption, a supercompact cardinal is an upper bound of $h^{2b}$.
 We prove that a generically extendible cardinal is an upper bound of $h^{2b}$, and $h^{2b}$ can be small as $\om$ or $\om_1$.